C3-PRO/c3-pro-ios-framework/README.md

 ------------

 The framework uses `NSLocalizedString` on the `C3PRO` table name, meaning it's looking at the C3PRO.strings file for string localization.
-There is an extension on _String_ so we can simply use `"My Text".c3_localized` in code; if you're looking in the code, search for this variable.
+There is an extension on _String_ so we can simply use `"My Text".c3_localized` in code.
+If you're looking for localizable strings in code, search for this variable.

 License